PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

                                   higher than 0 to enable TCP Fast Open when available.
                                   Default is 0.

+.. function:: addDOHLocal(address, certFile(s), keyFile(s) [, url [, options]])

+  .. versionadded:: 1.4.0

+  Listen on the specified address and TCP port for incoming DNS over HTTPS connections, presenting the specified X.509 certificate.

+  :param str address: The IP Address with an optional port to listen on.
+                      The default port is 443.
+  :param str certFile(s): The path to a X.509 certificate file in PEM format.
+  :param str keyFile(s): The path to the private key file corresponding to the certificate.
+  :param list url: A list of URLs to accept queries on.
+The default is /.
+  :param table options: A table with key: value pairs with listen options.

+  Options:

+  * ``idleTimeout=30``: int - Set the idle timeout, in seconds.
+  * ``ciphers``: str - The TLS ciphers to use, in OpenSSL format.
+Ciphers for TLS 1.3 must be specified via ``ciphersTLS13``.
+  * ``ciphersTLS13``: str - The TLS ciphers to use for TLS 1.3, in OpenSSL format.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])

   .. versionadded:: 1.3.0